bnewm0609/qa-decontext/README.md

 The templates used to prompt OpenAI models for the default Pipeline are `yaml` files defined in `src/decontext/templates`.

+## Caching
+By default, all requests are cached to save credit.
+Responses are cached globally, regardless of user and across all requests in the file specified by `$DECONTEXT_CACHE_DIR` using the `diskcache` library.
+However, there are situations where you don't want to cache such as when trying to test out different parts.
+There are four different levels of caching, that are defined in `decontext.cache.CacheState`
+1. `NO_CACHE` - No caching is done at all
+2. `INVALIDATE` - If there's a cached response, it's ignored and the API is hit again.
+The new response is cached.
+3. `NORMAL` - If there's a cached response, it's returned.
+Otherwise the API is hit and the response is cached.
+4. `ENFORCE_CACHE` - If there's no cached response, an exception is raised.

+There are three ways to control the caching:
+1. At the `pipeline` level:  e.g. `decontext(snippet, context, cache_state=CacheState.ENFORCE_CACHE)` sets the cache state for all queries.
+2. A step can be initialized with a `cache_state` parameter to set the default caching behavior for the step.
+E.g., `TemplateQGenStep(cache_state=CacheState.ENFORCE_CACHE)`
+3. A step can be run with a `cache_state` to override its default caching behavior.
+E.g. `TemplateQGenStep().run(snippet, cache_state=CacheState.ENFORCE_CACHE)`.

+The default cache state is `CacheState.NORMAL`.

+Note that currently, the cost returned as part of the metadata ignores caching - the value is how much the prompt would have cost if the response was not cached.

 ## Function Declaration
 ```python
 def decontext(